rnmourao/mcda-wpm/README.md

            'elevator'      :  1.}
 ```

 The idea here is to make negative the features aren't benefits.
-If the price goes up, the WPM Score goes down.
+As instance, if the price goes up, the WPM Score should goes down.

 Let's define the WPM function: